 Putting Our Mission Into Action

-Thanks to the 2010 Fellows Class, teachers are provided with updated case law, lesson plans, Power Point presentations and lawyer assistance for a creative approach to the teachings of the Constitution.
+Teachers are provided with updated case law, lesson plans, Power Point presentations and lawyer assistance for a creative approach to the teaching of the Constitution centered on 21st century issues.
+Thanks to the 2010 Fellows Class for initiating this project.

 Free speech, religion, press, assembly, petition - we're number one!